31 Baking Recipes from Around the World

 You’ll find pineapples and coconut everywhere in the South Pacific, so we play them up in this creamy cool pineapple pie, dolloped with coconut cream.
 Divine! —Karen Naihe, Kamuela, Hawaii

-If you’re craving Russian tea cakes, bake these.
+If you’re craving Spanish flan, bake this.